mattrips/scratchPad/Protocol Conformance.md

 A declaration that `t` conforms to `p` further constitutes, with respect to each protocol `o`*<sub>i</sub>* from which `p` directly or indirectly inherits, a declaration that `t` conforms to `o`*<sub>i</sub>* so long as `t` has not already been declared to conform to `o`*<sub>i</sub>*.
 Thus, for the declaration of `t: p` to be valid, the declarations of each `t: o`*<sub>i</sub>* must be satisfy the requirement that `t` must have at least one unconditionally accessible implementation for each protocol requirement of  `o`*<sub>i</sub>*.
 For each conformance `t: o`*<sub>i</sub>*, a distinct set of protocol witnesses is established.

 In a given scope, a type can conform to a protocol in only one way.
-A type `t` cannot be declared to conform to a protocol `p` if, within the visible scope, another declaration exists of the same type conforming to the same protocol.
+A type `t` cannot be declared to conform to a protocol `p` if, within the visible scope, another declaration exists of `t: p`.
 This rule holds true even where competing declarations are conditional with disjoint conditions.

 ## 1.2 Protocol Witness
-Given a protocol `p`, a *protocol requirement* `m` is a statement in the declaration of `p` that describes a member, such that, as a requirement for a type `t` to conform to `p`, `t` must have a member satisfying the requirements of `m`.
+Given the declaration of conformance `t: p`, a *protocol requirement* `m` is a statement in the declaration of `p` that describes a member, such that, as a requirement for a type `t` to conform to `p`, `t` must have a member satisfying the requirements of `m`.
 A member of `t` that satisfies the requirements of `m` is referred to as an *implementation* of `m`.

 If `t` is declared to conform to `p`, then, for protocol requirement `m` of `p`, one and only one of `t`'s  implementations of `m` will actually be used as the implementation of `m`.
 Such implementation of `m` is referred to as the *protocol witness* for the `m` requirement of the conformance `t: p`.